 2. I forgot about the men who play their music on the Metro.
 It’s not something soft and mellow, or anything remotely interesting.
 Most of the time it’s an electric accordian that is super annoying.

 3. I was taken aback by the African women I see that lighten their skin.
 If you go into Black hair shops you can see the lightening products.
 I mean, seriously?
-In 2012?
 They look very strange and as one of my friends said, “They look taupe.”
 Taupe is not a good look for skin color and I think it’s so sad these lovely African women feel they need lighter skin.

 5.I miss the Metro.
 The sounds of the Metro are so soothing to me.
 I like to hear the screeching of the wheels as the Metro is moving (I’m being serious).
 I love being able to get anywhere in the city without having to drive.
 And it’s a great place to people watch.